-Last updated 29th November 2024.
+Last updated 23/09/2025.
 Are you wondering how to sue a supermarket following an injury?
 If so, this guide on the personal injury claims process should provide you with the information you need.

 We aim to explain how you may sustain an injury while at a supermarket and when a claim for compensation could be justified.
 Additionally, we will share how much compensation you could potentially receive for your injuries and how these claims are valued.

 However, we understand that you may want to talk to someone about the specific circumstances of your case.
 If so, our friendly team of advisors are available 24/7 to answer your questions.
 They can also offer you free legal advice and may be able to connect you with a lawyer from our panel.
+Read this guide to find out how to sue for an injury in a public place.

 To talk to us today: